devabees was a small apiary close to picturesque Chester in the United Kingdom.

-Our locally bred devabees produce a glorious, light, bright floral honey that has proved very popular with all who have tried it.
+Our locally bred devabees produced a glorious, light, bright floral honey that proved very popular with all who have tried it.
 One of the comments received from a devabees' fan described it as "liquid sunshine captured in a jar".
 We can't think of a better compliment for all of the hard work invested by the devabees.

 Our devabees honey has won various prizes including The Blackman Cup at the Cheshire Honey Show